Great-Sun-Group/greatsun-dev/README.md

   - `avatar engage`: fires up the submodule servers. *(to be built)*
   - `avatar commit`: Commits and pushes current code to all affected repos with a unified commit message.
  - `avatar stepback` undoes your last commit, bringing it back into staged changes whenever you need a do-over.
 Can be done repetitively to step way back if necessary. *(to be built)*
-  - `avatar submit`: Option `<project>` pushes your branches to remote, and requests a merge into a -project branch, creating it if it doesn't exist.
-  - `avatar deploy`: Option `stage` deploys the 'dev' branches of the submodules to their respective 'stage' branches and staging servers.
-Option `prod` does the same for stage to prod. *(to be built)*
   - `avatar down` exits the shell.

 ## Project Structure